The Best Explanation of Megalopolis

 It’s only by pulling answers from the future into the present that we resolve such dilemmas.
 And that’s been true throughout history.
 Advancements in science, engineering, technology, and the like are what have allowed humanity to thrive.
 That’s the reason why people today live to 78 and people 100 years ago barely reached 50.
 Breakthrough.
 But if you have a society that doesn’t prioritize discovery or dreaming or growth, then its bound to stagnate and reverse course.

 In Cicero, Coppola creates a character who wants to limit conversation.
-And in Colodio, we get someone who is only concerned with rhetorical discussion.
+Clodio is someone only interested in rhetorical discussion.
 Cesar is more of the “hero we need” figure in that he isn’t concerned with his personal glory but in simply galvanizing the whole.
 It shouldn’t be his voice leading the way, but he’ll raise his voice if need be, then pass the torch when he can, but he believes society benefits the most when the population participates rather than withers on the vine.
 So you have a perspective that’s overly cautious.
 One that’s overly selfish.
 And another that’s openly hopeful.

 That brings us back to the opening narration from Fundi: Our American Republic is not that different from Old Rome.
 Can we preserve our past and all its wondrous heritage, or will we too fall victim, like Old Rome, to the insatiable appetite for power of a few men?